-However, depending upon the business’ goals and structure, there could be some pros and cons when you set up an LLC in Colorado.
+However, depending upon the business’ goals and structure, there could be some pros and cons when you are creating an LLC in Colorado.
 Understanding LLC advantages and disadvantages is a critical step to take before starting a business.

 Flexibility: Forming an LLC in Colorado is the most flexible form of business entity – more than corporations, general partnerships, and limited partnerships.
 See information about LLC vs Corporation.
 Each entity should have a limited liability company operating agreement in place in order to enjoy legal freedom and flexibility.